-“Which project is best suited to pilot Scrum?” is a question I get regularly asked in my workshops and training courses.
-While it is always important to carefully consider the specific situation of an organisation, I have found the following six criteria helpful to select the right agile pilot project:
+“Which project is best suited to pilot Agile?” is a question I get regularly asked.
+This blog post discusses the following six criteria that help you select the right agile pilot project: small, important, independent, collocated, software only, and new product development.

 - Small: Your pilot project should be small and consist of no more than two to three teams.
 Large-scale agile development introduces additional challenges and requires further practices.
 If you must scale, start with one or two teams and slowly add more teams by splitting the existing teams and adding new members.